 Ballast water is drawn into ballast tanks from the sea, usually at the beginning of a voyage at a port.
 It will often contain a variety of marine life, which is then transported and released at the next port.
 These “non-native species” can have serious ecological, economic and public health impacts on the receiving environment.

-One of the tasks set out in the Plan is to participate and coordinate with the member countries of the convention in implementing activities to control and prevent marine pollution and the destruction of native ecosystems by alien organisms transported through ship ballast water.
+One of the tasks set out in the Plan is to participate and coordinate with member countries of the convention in implementing activities to control and prevent marine pollution and the destruction of native ecosystems by alien organisms transported through ship ballast water.

-Investigate, detect and handle violations against ships flying the Vietnamese flag, relevant organizations and individuals; foreign ships operating in Vietnam's waters that do not comply with the provisions of the 2004 BWM Convention (including port waters, territorial waters and exclusive economic zones).
+Investigate, detect and handle violations against ships flying the Vietnamese flag, relevant organizations and individuals; foreign ships operating in Vietnam's waters that do not comply with the provisions of the 2004 BWM Convention (including seaport waters, territorial waters and exclusive economic zones).

-Promote technical cooperation with member countries to exchange experiences, train port state officers and technical staff, exchange information, transfer technology, and encourage scientific research on ballast water management.
+Promote technical cooperation with member countries to exchange experiences, train Port State Officers and technical staff, exchange information, transfer technology, and encourage scientific research on ballast water management.

-Disseminate and popularize the contents of the 2004 BWM Convention to management agencies, shipping enterprises, seaports, shipbuilding and repair facilities and relevant organizations and individuals.
+Disseminate and popularize the contents of the BWM Convention 2004 to management agencies, shipping enterprises, seaports, shipbuilding and repair facilities and relevant organizations and individuals.

 Encourage, promote and facilitate domestic and international organizations and individuals to participate in scientific research, develop management systems, and treat ship ballast water...